harmonize-tools/socio4health/README.md

 ## Overview
 <p style="font-family: Arial, sans-serif; font-size: 14px;">
-  Package socio4health is an extraction, transformation, loading (ETL), and AI-assisted query and visualization (AI QV) tool designed to simplify the intricate process of collecting and merging data 📊 from multiple sources, focusing on sociodemographic and census datasets from Colombia, Brazil, and Peru, into a unified relational database structure.
+  Package socio4health is an extraction, transformation, loading (ETL), and AI-assisted classification tool designed to simplify the intricate process of collecting and merging data from multiple sources, focusing on sociodemographic and census datasets from Colombia, Brazil, and Peru, into a harmonized dataset.
 </p>

 - Seamlessly retrieve data from online data sources through web scraping, as well as from local files.
-- Support for various data formats, including `.csv`, `.xlsx`, `.xls`, `.txt`, `.sav`, and compressed files, ensuring versatility in sourcing information.
+- Support for various data formats, including `.csv`, `.xlsx`, `.xls`, `.txt`, `.sav`, fixed-width files and geospatial files, ensuring versatility in sourcing information.
-- Consolidating extracted data into a pandas DataFrame.
+- Consolidating extracted data into a pandas (or dask) DataFrame.
-- Consolidating transformed data into a cohesive relational database.
-- Conduct precise queries and apply transformations to meet specific criteria.